 However, the personal Transfer Balance Cap can diverge from the general Transfer Balance Cap over time.
 The personal Transfer Balance Cap is proportionally indexed in line with increases to the general Transfer Balance Cap.
-For example, if only a portion of the personal Transfer Balance Cap is used, then the unused portion is indexed.
+For example, if only a portion of the personal Transfer Balance Cap.